coaxsoft/r_creds/README.md

     $ gem install r_creds

 ## Usage
-There are no need to do this:
+There is no need to do this:
 ```ruby
 Rails.application.credentials[Rails.env.to_sym][:aws][:access_key_id]
 ```